Chapter 6 - Running, Theories and Laughter

 A cart rattles down the street, the sound of hooves striking the cobbles echoing out in the morning air.
 The early mist hanging, obfuscating the details of the buildings, blues and greys of the morning light just starting to peek over the rooftops.

-“Morning Andrew.”
+“Morning, Andrew.”
 Irene chimes from the other end of the store, her husky voice surprisingly cheerful for so early in the morning.

 A few minutes later, coffee having been brewed, the two of them dress in a change of clean clothes.
-Andrew is wearing a pair of black slacks, a burnished orange turtleneck jumper and his hair curly and wild from sleep, his face nearly buried in the mug of fresh coffee.
+Andrew is wearing a pair of black slacks, a burnished orange turtleneck jumper and his hair curly and wild from sleep, his face buried in the mug of fresh coffee.

 Irene has tidied herself up from her haggard dress the night before and has opted for a more sensible light grey pantsuit with a black shirt underneath, her hair up in a tight bun.